Right to Buy

 1. Complete your application

-If you think you are eligible, you can apply now by completing:
+If you think you are eligible, you can apply now by completing both application forms:

 This can take up to 28 days.
-You will be notified by post of the decision to either admit or deny your application.
+We will let you know our decision to approve or deny your application by post.

 3. Valuation of your home

-Once your application to purchase your home has been accepted, the property must then be valued.
-We will arrange for the property to be surveyed by the council’s Valuation Department.
+Once we have accepted your application to purchase your home, the property must be valued.
+We will arrange for a property survey by the council’s valuation department.
 They will phone or write to you with an appointment time and date.

 6. Completion

-At this stage our Legal Services Department will draft the necessary legal documents which will then be forwarded to your solicitor for approval.
+Our legal services department will draft the necessary legal documents which will be sent to your solicitor for approval.
 Once the documentation is approved and mortgage arrangements are in place, your solicitors will agree a completion date with our legal department.

 Beware of people offering help